olivercaine/react-redux-starter-kit-extended/README [extended].md

 Now the route is accessible, it's time to tidy up the new code:

 1. Delete the folder named "components" in the new folder and create your new component in /src/components/.

-## Accessing global state

-A Reducer only has access to a specific key however it's possible to access global scope in the `mapStateToProps` function which is how you can build the data object for a specific component.

 ## Setting environment variables